jeonghanlee/epics_env/README.md

 ## Purpose

 * To develop a generic way to build an entire EPICS environment in order to make an EPICS environment transparent well to the community.
-* To provide an EPICS environment to biginners easily.
+* To provide an EPICS environment to beginners easily.
-* To provide an independent EPICS environment in order to debug existent EPICS environmets.
+* To provide an independent EPICS environment in order to debug existent EPICS environments.

 ## Limitation
 * Due to lack of my knowledge and some warnings from experts, I am using the simplest model of using submodules which is found in https://git-scm.com/book/en/v2/Git-Tools-Submodules